 April 17, 1960

-Ruth: “The King (King Sa’ud) has arrived in Dammam for a 2 month’s stay.
+Ruth: “The King (King Sa’ud) has arrived in Dammam for a 2-month stay.
 Someone said he brought 2,000 people with him!
-That includes family, servants, guards, etc. I talked with the repair foreman this morning and he said that the repair schedule will be behind because the king has taken almost all of Aramco’s carpenters, plumbers, etc., to work for him!
-The king also ‘borrowed’ dining room help and other Arab employees.
-When the king wants something, nobody says no, particularly Aramco!
+That includes family, servants, guards, etc. I talked with the repair foreman this morning and he said that the repair schedule will be behind because the King has taken almost all of Aramco’s carpenters, plumbers, etc., to work for him!
+The King also ‘borrowed’ dining room help and other Arab employees.
+When the King wants something, nobody says no, particularly Aramco!
 My Arabic teacher, a Palestinian, lives in Dammam and he said that people there are a little unhappy because the prices are all going up, of course, since 2,000 extra people will mean a shortage.
-Some other people said that the king only brought 500 people!
+Some other people said that the King only brought 500 people!
 Who knows?!"

 April 24, 1960 N 21-23-17 E 54-50-23 SD-2